drigos/genshin-garbage-collector/README.md

 - `level:desc`
 - `set_key:asc` (specific Genshin order; non-alphabetic order)
 - `slot_key:asc` (specific Genshin order; non-alphabetic order)
-- Original artifact sub stats amount (it would be necessary to calculate the number of bearings based on the known values of each sub stat)
+- Original artifact sub stats amount (it would be necessary to calculate the number of sub stat rolls based on the known values of each sub stat)
 - Artifact acquisition date (we cannot obtain this information)

 For the last two ordering criteria we suggest using the `best_score`.